 There are many options for Krieger School students wanting a formal or informal music component included in their programs.
-For less formal options, such as taking classes, arranging lessons, participating in chamber music, establishing a music minor, or simply attending concerts, click here.
+For less formal options, such as taking classes, arranging lessons, participating in chamber music, establishing a music minor, or simply attending concerts, visit the Peabody Conservatory website.

 If you are enrolled in the Krieger School of the Arts and Sciences or the School of Engineering, you can pursue two degrees simultaneously—the one you have selected in your school and a bachelor of music degree at Peabody Conservatory.
 Due to the performance requirement for admissions, you must (in addition to being accepted at the Krieger School of Arts and Sciences) apply, audition, and be accepted to Peabody.
 Admission to the double degree program is competitive.
 Auditions are held in February and May for entrance the following fall.
 Your individual course of study will be determined by discussions between advisers at Peabody Conservatory and the Krieger School.
 You can expect to take five or six years to finish both degrees.